protocol/web3-dev-team/proposals/50-service-mocks.md

 _What must be true for this project to matter?_

  * Testing against our stack is complex and is likely avoided until the very last step, or actively replaced with mocks and stubs managed by users who may not be in the best position to maintain up-to-date and accurate replacements
+ * Testing against our stack is expensive.
+Lotus nodes require an expensive machine

 #### User workflow example